Updated 1/13/2026

 We don’t recommend planting potatoes recently purchased from the grocery store because they’ve likely been treated with a sprout inhibitor.
 After the effect wears off, you’ll see the eyes begin growing.
 That, though, could take months.

 Organic potatoes, if treated with sprout suppressors approved by the National Organic Program, sprout earlier than non-organic potatoes.
-Inhibitors, such as spearmint, peppermint, and clove oils, must be applied more frequently than chemicals used on traditionally treated potatoes.
+Inhibitors, such as spearmint, peppermint, and clove oils, are applied more frequently than chemicals used on traditionally treated potatoes.

 Spouting potatoes (like the ‘Yukon Gold’ in photo, top) are still edible, after removing the eyes.
 Discard moldy and rotting potatoes.
 But save for the garden the ones with well-developed sprouts and those that have withered beyond the point of palatability.